 AC: "You have seen the Taliban here.
 It is an evolving enemy."

 Anderson Cooper holds a "Strategy Session" with David Gergen as well as Michael, who is in an unspecified location in southern Afghanistan.
 It was not quite 7am there, and it looks like Michael is heading out for a long day of work.
-[We now know he was in Kandahar, and later this day the truck he was riding in would hit an IED.]
+[We later learned that he was in Kandahar, and this is the day the truck he was riding in would hit an IED.]